AI on HPC Workshop 2026

 • Format: LNCS (Lecture Notes in Computer Science) format

-• Length: 6 to 12 pages for full papers
+• Length: 6 to 12 pages for full papers (including a bibliography and appendices)

 • Lightning Talks: Maximum 1 page abstract (talks excluded from publication)